Italy–Somalia relations: Cooperation

 The European Union Training Mission in Somalia (EUTM) Commander, Brig.
 Gen. Maurizio Morena, hands over a certificate to a Somali National Army soldier during a pass-out ceremony to mark the end of a military training course conducted by EUTM in Mogadishu on January 14, 2017.

-Italy is cooperating with Somalia in the field of Defence and Security, with the signing of a treaty between the two nations in Rome in 2013 and the Technical Arrangement between Carabinieri and Somali Police Force in 2015.
+Italy is cooperating with Somalia in the field of defence and security, with the signing of a treaty between the two nations in Rome in 2013 and the Technical Arrangement between the Carabinieri and Somali Police Force in 2015.
 Italy is engaged in the training of the Somali Police Force to provide a contribution to the control capabilities of the Somali territory and the restoration of security conditions in the country.
-The MIADIT project, started in 2013 and developed by the Carabinieri, has trained about 1400 policemen.
+The MIADIT project, started in 2013 and developed by the Carabinieri, has trained about 1,400 Somali policemen.

 Italy is the first contributor of men and equipment in the EUTM Somalia military mission, as a form of collaboration and military training with the Somali Ministry of Defense and the Somali Armed Forces.
 An Italian support cell operates in support of the work of the EUTM Somalia mission, carrying out different projects in the area of civil-military co-operation (CIMIC), all aimed at supporting the Somali population in the Banadir region.
 The Italian CIMIC intervenes in support of health structures, schools and education, and social and essential services.
 As part of the European Union initiatives, an Italian Carabinieri Officer was seconded to the European delegation as Police Advisor.

 There are 24 ongoing multi-year initiatives financed by the Italian Cooperation in Somalia.
 The funds allocated to Somalia increased by over 100% between 2014 (9 million euros) and 2017 (18.5 million euros).
-Italian aid is focused in the sector of health (3.5 million euros), food security (2.5 million euros), education (1.9 million euros), infrastructural development (3.5 million euros), and the economic reconstruction of the country (5 million euros), aiming for the reduction of poverty, the creation of new job opportunities, the removal of inequalities, the promotion of the private sector and female entrepreneurship, improving food security, contributing to global health and universal basic education, post - conflict stabilization and humanitarian assistance.
+Italian aid is focused in the sector of health (3.5 million euros), food security (2.5 million euros), education (1.9 million euros), infrastructural development (3.5 million euros), and the economic reconstruction of the country (5 million euros), aiming for the reduction of poverty, the creation of new job opportunities, the removal of inequalities, the promotion of the private sector and female entrepreneurship, improving food security, contributing to global health and universal basic education, post-conflict stabilization and humanitarian assistance.